 Tooth whitening is a safe and effective way to lighten the natural colour of your teeth; it does not involve removing any of the tooth surface.
 There are several ways to carry out teeth whitening.
 These include treatments carried out at the dental surgery, and teeth whitening kits to be used at home.

-At Dental Healthcare Practice, our dental practitioners have many years of experience with all types of teeth whitening procedures, including laser treatments.
+At Dental Healthcare Practice, our dental practitioners have many years of experience with all types of teeth whitening procedures.
 Why not pop in for a consultation and recommendation for the best treatment for you?

 Home teeth whitening